-Summary: In this article, you’ll learn the answer to the question what is an accredited investor.
-We’ll explain the difference between accredited vs. non-accredited investors, how to become accredited, and the various investment opportunities for each.
+Summary: In this article, you’ll learn the answer to the question what is an accredited vs non-accredited investor.
+We’ll explain how to become accredited, and the various investment opportunities for each.
 We will also identify types of investments, like crowdfunding and real estate syndications available to both accredited and non-accredited investors.
+And if the definition of an accredited investor will change in 2021.

 If you’ve looked into group investments, syndications or crowdfunding, you’ve likely come across opportunities that require you to be accredited or sophisticated.
 But what does it mean to be accredited or sophisticated exactly?
 Do you qualify?
 Could you qualify?
 These are common questions for both new and experienced investors, which is why we wrote this article.
 In it you will find answers to all of your most pressing questions about accreditation, plus information about the investment opportunities available for non-accredited investors.